Censorship in Bangladesh

 Censorship in Bangladesh refers to the government censorship of the press and infringement of freedom of speech.
-Article 39 of the constitution of Bangladesh protects free speech.
+Article 39 of the constitution of Bangladesh protects free speech subject to certain restrictions.

 According to Human Rights Watch, the government of Bangladesh is using sophisticated equipment to block websites critical of the government and carrying out surveillance on online traffic.
 Brad Adams, Asia Director of Human Rights Watch, has accused Prime Minister Shiekh Hasina of marching towards authoritarianism through intimidating the free press and cracking down on freedom of expression.
 Editors told the HRW that they censor 50 to 80 percent of the stories they get as a form of self censorship to prevent trouble with the government.
 Asia Times has described Bangladesh as an Orwellian dystopia.
-Freedom of expression has decline in Bangladesh according to the Global Expression Report 2018-19 by Article 19.
+Freedom of expression has declined in Bangladesh according to the Global Expression Report 2018–19 by Article 19.